finegeometer/proof-game/pkg/README.md

 Can mathematical proof be turned into a puzzle game?

-This project is still in early development, but you can try it [here](https://finegeometer.github.io/proof-game/).
+This project is still in development, but you can try it [here](https://finegeometer.github.io/proof-game/).

 Partially inspired by [The Incredible Proof Machine](incredible.pm).